or

 The main repository is now at https://codeberg.org/holtwick/zeed to strengthen European sovereignty.
 Learn more at UnplugTrump.

-npm i zeed
+npm install zeed

 import { Logger } from 'zeed'